20

 P Lift up your hearts.

-P Let us give thanks to the Lord our God.
+P Let us give thanks unto the Lord, our God.

-C It is right to give Him thanks and praise.
+C It is meet and right so to do.

 Proper Preface